noaa-nws-cpc/jawf-geotiff-generator/docs/HOW-TO-RUN.md

 1. Sets the update date, which is the ending date for the GeoTIFF summary periods (e.g., 7-days ending on the update date, or month ending on the update date, etc.).
 The default date when the script is given no arguments is the date 2-days prior to the system time as returned by the Linux `date` utility.
 This default is overridden by a date passed as an argument.
 2. Updates an archive of precipitation data using `$JAWF_GEOTIFFS/scripts/update-precipitation-archive.pl` - this step is needed because the CPC gauge-satellite merged data is currently stored as zipped tarfiles.
+3. Creates GeoTIFF temperature and precipitation products using `$JAWF_GEOTIFFS/scripts/generate_geotiffs.pl` and the job configuration files `$JAWF_GEOTIFFS/jobs/daily-*.jobs`.
+This updates the GeoTIFF archive for 1- and 7-day summaries.
-3. Creates GeoTIFF temperature and precipitation products for the past 1- and 7-days ending on the update date.
+4. If the update date is the last day of a month, creates GeoTIFF temperature and precipitation products using the job configuration files `$JAWF_GEOTIFFS/jobs/monthly-*.jobs`.
+This updates the GeoTIFF archive for the past 1- (monthly) and 3-month (seasonal) summaries.
-4.
+5. If the update date is the last day of a year, creates GeoTIFF temperature and precipitation products using the job configuration files `$JAWF_GEOTIFFS/jobs/annual-*.jobs`.
+This updates the GeoTIFF archive for the past year (annual) summaries.

 ### Rerun Utility